mrepol742/mrepol742/README.md

 ## NEWS
 **Webvium Dev v2.9 Released**
-> Search Providers changes in whole and Added Webvium Search Alternatives Links.
+> Fixed data: and javascript: issues over DNT and non DNT

 **Webvium VPN**
 >Webvium VPN may failed to work on android api 29 and above.